cambronjay/location-utilities/README.md

 // Returns an object with the parsed data
 // Unit is either m for metric or imp for imperial
-// Measurements are returned in meters or feet LocationUtility.parseNMEA(NMEASentence, unit);
+// Measurements are returned in meters or feet
+// Longitude and latitude are returned in decimal degrees LocationUtility.parseNMEA(NMEASentence, unit);
 ```
 ##### Parse NMEA sentence with an interface